corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.0.1 Fix thumbnail
 * 2.0.0 Mark as compatible with Stellaris 3.1 "Lem" - update to use new arithmetic syntax
 * 2.1.0 Mark as compatible with Stellaris 3.2 "Herbert" - no script changes
+* 2.2.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes

 ## Source Code